Mask of Smiles

 Mask of Smiles is the third solo album by British rock singer-songwriter John Waite.
 It was released in mid-1985.
 The previous year, Waite's "Missing You" was a No. 1 hit.

 There were two singles released from this disc.
-The first, "Every Step of the Way", was a No. 25 hit on Billboard's Hot 100, aided by a popular music video.
+The first, "Every Step of the Way", was a No. 25 hit on Billboard's Hot 100, aided by a music video.
 The other single, "Welcome to Paradise", fared less well, peaking at No. 85 Pop.
 The album itself peaked at No. 36 on the Billboard album chart.